bringauto/mission-module/README.md

 - [CMakeLib](https://github.com/cmakelib/cmakelib)

-If BRINGAUTO_SYSTEM_DEP=ON is set the dependencies described by [cmake/Dependencies.cmake](cmake/Dependencies.cmake) need to be installed as part of the system.
+If BRINGAUTO_SYSTEM_DEP=ON is set the dependencies described by [cmake/Dependencies.cmake](cmake/Dependencies.cmake) needs to be installed as part of the system.

 ## Build